-Literally evaluating a formula in all possible interpretations is certainly one way of establishing that a propositional logical formula is valid, but it always requires exponential effort and is quite uninsightful, because it does not even provide a comprehensible reason for the validity of the formula.
-The only way to check that a truth-table is constructed correctly for a formula is to check that it enumerates all cases of interpretations and all its computations of truth-values are according to the semantics and that, indeed, \top is the outcome in all cases.
+Brute-force evaluating a formula in all possible interpretations is certainly one way of establishing that a propositional logical formula is valid, but it always requires exponential effort and is quite uninsightful, because it does not even attempt to provide a comprehensible reason for the validity of the formula.
+The only way to check that a truth table is constructed correctly for a formula is to check that it enumerates all cases of interpretations and all its computations of truth-values are according to the semantics and that, indeed, $\top$ is the outcome in all cases.
 Possible but incredibly dull.
-Besides, this finite enumeration principle cannot work for the significantly more interesting and expressive logics that we will be pursuing to understand programs in subsequent lectures.
+Besides, this finite enumeration principle cannot work for the more interesting and expressive logics that we will use to describe security properties in subsequent lectures.

 The semantics considered one operator at a time.
 Let's try to make the same thing happen for proofs as well.
-What about a proof of a conjunction $F \wedge G$?
-How could that work?

-A proof of a conjunction $F \wedge G$ should consist of a proof of the left conjunct F together with a proof of the right conjunct G, because both proofs together prove the conjunction $F \wedge G$.
-So stapling a proof of F together with a proof of G will give us a proof of $F \wedge G$.
+What about a proof of a conjunction $F \land G$ ?
+A proof of a conjunction $F \land G$ should consist of a proof of the left conjunct F together with a proof of the right conjunct G, because both proofs together prove the conjunction $F \land G$ .
+So stapling a proof of F together with a proof of G will give us a proof of $F \land G$ .
 That was easy enough.

 But what does a proof of an implication $F \to G$ consist of?
 It certainly isn't a proof of F together with a proof of G anymore.
-A proof of G would constitute a proof of $F \to G$, but such a proof is missing out on an important power.
+A proof of G would constitute a proof of $F \to G$ , but such a proof is missing out on an important power.
 It would have been allowed to assume F, because the formula $F \to G$ only says that F implies G, so that G is true in case F is.
 If F isn't true, then the implication $F \to G$ doesn't say anything about whether G is true or not.
-(Check back with Def.
-2 if you don't believe this).

-Consequently, an unconditional proof of G certainly does establish $F \rightarrow G$, but is a bit much to ask for.
-The proof of $F \rightarrow G$ should, instead, consist of a proof of G that is allowed to assume F. This requires the capability to manage assumptions in a proof, which, retrospectively, should not actually come as a surprise.
+Consequently, an unconditional proof of G certainly does establish $F \to G$ , but is a bit much to ask for.
+The proof of $F \to G$ should, instead, consist of a proof of G that is allowed to assume F. This requires the capability to manage assumptions in a proof, which, retrospectively, should not actually come as a surprise.